Naruto-Uzumaki27/Naruto-Uzumaki27/README.md

 - 👋 Hi, I’m @Naruto-Uzumaki27
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science and AI.
 - 🌱 I’m currently learning Python and Machine Learning.
 - 💞️ I’m looking to collaborate on Python and Machine Learning respositories.
 - 📫 How to reach me ?
-Reach me at-> naruto00789u@gmail.com
+Reach me at-> diwakar3012@gmail.com

 <!---
 Naruto-Uzumaki27/Naruto-Uzumaki27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.